Motshubane/chatApp/README.md

 # chatApp
+#To view app click on the following link: https://nodejssockeiochat.herokuapp.com/

 in this project we were challengwed to take on a projecrt of our choice, i chose a chat app as i believe it will help me learn and improve on the following technologies: html, css, javascript and node js.